nimbly/Carton/README.md

 ### Singleton builder

 The singleton builder will ensure only a single instance is ever returned when it is retrieved from the container.
+The singleton builder requires a `callable` that will be invoked when it needs to build your dependency and will pass along the `Container` instance as a single parameter.

-It also has the added benefit over the `set` method by lazily instantiating the class.
+It also has the added benefit over the `set` method by lazily calling your callback.
 I.e. it will only be created when it is actually needed.

 ```php
 $container->singleton(